 - Available technology capabilities as well as an existing physician-patient relationship impact whether the standard of care can be achieved for a virtual visit, and clinical guidelines or protocols should be in place that identify whether a virtual visit for the chief complaint/presenting complaints and active diagnoses meet the standard of care;

 - Electronic communication occurs over a HIPAA-compliant online connection;

 - A virtual visit includes the total interchange of online inquiries and other communications associated with this single patient encounter;

-- The physician appropriately documents the e-visits, including all pertinent communication related to the encounter, in the patient’s medical/health record;
+- The physician or provider appropriately documents the virtual visit, including all pertinent communication related to the encounter, in the patient’s medical/health record;

-- The physician or other qualified health professional has a defined period of time within which responses to an e-visit request are completed;
+- The physician or other qualified health professional has a defined period of time within which responses to a virtual visit request are completed;

 - The treating physician or provider within a virtual visit should forward a summary of the visit to the patient’s primary care physician or medical home, and communicate with the primary care physician as necessary; and

 - Virtual visits should be a payable physician service.